svewap/nnrestapi/Documentation/Authentication/Authentication/20_jwt.rst

    **Examples, examples, examples!**

-   We have spent many hours putting together nice recipies and CodePens that will help you get startet on the topic "retrieving, storing and authenticating with a JWT" in no time at all.
-Look at the examples for your favourite
+   We have spent many hours putting together nice recipes and CodePens that will help you get started on the topic "retrieving, storing and authenticating with a JWT" in no time at all.
+Look at the examples for your favorite
    framework: :ref:`axios <examples_axios_auth>`, :ref:`jQuery <examples_jquery_auth>`, :ref:`Pure JS <examples_plain_auth>`
    or :ref:`older browsers <examples_legacy_auth>`.